Giorgio Ghisi: Life

-He was the son of Lodovico Ghisi, a merchant whose family which had lived in Mantua for more than two hundred years.
+He was the son of Lodovico Ghisi, a merchant whose family had lived in Mantua for more than two hundred years.
 His artistic training is not documented, but he is thought to have learned engraving from Giovanni Battista Scultori.

 His earliest works are engravings after Giulio Romano, the dominant artistic figure in Mantua at the time.
-At some time during pontificate of Paul III (1536–49) Ghisi visited Rome, where four of his prints were published by Antonio Lafreri.
+At some time during the pontificate of Paul III (1536–49), Ghisi visited Rome, where four of his prints were published by Antonio Lafreri.
 His other engravings from the 1540s included a large print, on ten separate plates, of Michelangelo's fresco of the Last Judgement in the Sistine Chapel.

-In 1549 or 1550 he went to Antwerp, where, between 1550 and 1555, he produced five dated engraving projects for Hieronymous Cock and Volcxken Diericx, the founders of Aux Quatre Vents, the largest print publisher in Northern Europe.
+In 1549 or 1550, he went to Antwerp, where, between 1550 and 1555, he produced five dated engraving projects for Hieronymous Cock and Volcxken Diericx, the founders of Aux Quatre Vents, the largest print publisher in Northern Europe.
 The first of these, on two plates, was after Raphael's fresco The School of Athens, in 1550.
 It was followed by a copy of Lambert Lombard's Last Supper in 1551, Raphael's fresco Disputation of the Holy Sacrament in 1552, Agnolo Bronzino's The Nativity in 1553, and The Judgement of Paris, after Giovanni Battista Bertani in 1555.
-In 1551 Ghisi joined the Antwerp Guild of St. Luke as a copperplate engraver, which was the same year the painters Ambrosius Bosschaert and Peter Breughel the Elder joined.
+In 1551, Ghisi joined the Antwerp Guild of St. Luke as a copperplate engraver, which was the same year the painters Ambrosius Bosschaert and Peter Breughel the Elder joined.

 One of only two surviving pieces of damascened armour known to have been engraved by him is also from this period, the Ghisi Shield, signed and dated 1554.

 His movements between his employment with Cock and his return to Mantua in the late 1560s remain obscure; his engravings from this time were not commissioned by major publishers, although many seem to have been published in France, and Ghisi is known to have been in Paris in 1562.

-In the last few years of his life he was employed as keeper of jewels and precious metals, and overseer of the wardrobe, to the ruling family of Mantua, the Gonzaga family.
-An inventory book, in Ghisi's own hand has entries dated between 15 December 1577 and 3 December 1582.
+In the last few years of his life, he was employed as keeper of jewels and precious metals and overseer of the wardrobe, to the ruling family of Mantua, the Gonzaga family.
+Correspondence between Ghisi and Vincenzo I Gonzaga was facilitated by the Duke's secretary, Marcellus Donato.
+An inventory book, in Ghisi's own hand, has entries dated between 15 December 1577 and 3 December 1582.
 The book includes some sketches of jewels, Ghisi's only known drawings.

 He died on 15 December 1582, aged 62.
 He was survived by his wife, but left no children.

 His brother Teodoro was a painter, and at least two of Ghisi's engravings are based on his designs.
 Many older sources, misinterpreting a passage in Giorgio Vasari's Lives of the Artists, mistakenly identify Giovanni Battista Scultori as Teodoro's father, and Scultori's children, the engravers Adamo Scultori and Diana Scultori as his brother and sister, giving all three the surname "Ghisi".